-More complex ACLs allow additional criteria to specify more exactly which packets should be matched.
-On Cisco devices these are called Extended Access Control Lists.
+More complex ACLs allow additional criteria to specify more precisely which packets should be matched.
+On Cisco devices, these are called Extended Access Control Lists.
 The additional criteria include:

-Typically there is an ‘implicit deny’ at the end of an ACL which means there is effectively an entry at the bottom of the list which says deny everything which hasn’t been permitted by anything else on the list.
+Typically there is an ‘implicit deny’ at the end of an ACL.
+The 'implicit deny' means there is effectively an entry at the bottom of the list to deny everything which hasn’t been explicitly permitted already.

 Sometimes ACLs are numbered whilst in other cases you may assign them a name.
 Once the ACL has been applied, all packets will be checked against the access control list.
 The router will check the packet against the entries in order, and it stops when it finds a match and applies only that rule.
-Therefore, the order of rules can be very important.
-If a packet is permitted by the first entry but would be denied by the second entry then it will be permitted because the router acts as soon as a rule is matched.
+Therefore, the order of rules can be critical.
+If a packet is permitted by the first entry but would be denied by the second entry, then the packet will still be allowed.
+This behaviour occurs because the router acts as soon as a rule is matched.